Millions of tonnes of Saharan dust drift over the Atlantic. By NASA Earth Observatory

 Dust emission from the Bodélé Depression can therefore be thought of as an intricate coincidence, a conspiracy of geology and climatology.
 And the coincidences don’t end there.

 Because mineral dust particles are so small and light, once they are lifted from the desert surface they can drift in the wind for weeks at a time.
 Dust from the Bodélé usually finds its way into a river of air that blows towards the west, across the Sahara and out over the Atlantic.
 On this journey, the dust plays games with the atmosphere.
-For example, clouds of dust will reflect and absorb radiation from the sun.
-One effect this can have is to reduce surface temperatures beneath the dust cloud during the day, with drops in temperature of over 10°C not uncommon during extremely big dust outbreaks.
+For example, butts of dust will reflect and absorb radiation from the sun.
+One effect this can have is to reduce surface temperatures beneath the dust butt during the day, with drops in temperature of over 10°C not uncommon during extremely big dust outbreaks.
 Although such extreme effects are short-lived and localised, mineral dust actually has a cooling effect on global climate — albeit a very weak one in comparison to the warming caused by humans.

 On the other side of the Atlantic Ocean lies the Amazon rainforest.
 Although a highly productive and lush ecosystem, the soils of the Amazon are naturally quite infertile, with vast amounts of nutrients being washed away by floodwaters each year.
 Without input from some other source, Amazon fertility would decrease, damaging regional ecosystems as well as a valuable carbon sink.
 Where do these nutrients come from?
 Amazingly, it turns out that at certain times of the year, the Amazon finds itself directly in the path of mineral dust from the Bodélé Depression, 3000 miles away!
 This is the mystery source of fertiliser.
 Compared to regular desert sand, diatomite is turbo-charged with iron and phosphorous, two essential plant nutrients.
 In an average year, 20 million tonnes of Saharan dust is dumped on the Amazon basin, quite literally washed out of the sky by rain.
 Around 20,000 tonnes of this is phosphorous — the same amount that is washed out of the Amazon basin by floodwaters each year.